mettle/sendportal-docs/api-segments.md

 ## Update

-Update the details of the given segment.
-If you wish to adjust the subscribers associated with the segment, see the Segment Subscribers API.
+Update the details of the given tag.
+If you wish to adjust the subscribers associated with the tag, see the Tag Subscribers API.

 ### Usage

 #### Endpoint

-`PUT /api/v1/workspaces/{workspaceId}/segments/{segmentId}`
+`PUT /api/v1/workspaces/{workspaceId}/tags/{tagId}`

 #### Expected Response Code
 200